 Airfare estimates: Both Sessions ($1,490); First Session ($1,490); Second Session ($1,545)

 Tuition cost: included in program fee (4 credits per session)

-Application Deadline for Early Admission and Scholarship Applications: November 17,2017, by noon.
+Application Deadline for Early Admission and Scholarship Applications: November 16, 2018, by noon

-Final Deadline for Late Applicants if Places are Available: January 19, 2018 by noon
+Final Deadline for Late Applicants if Places are Available: January 21, 2019

-This summer’s two sessions (May, June) offer eight college credits in numerous academic fields: German Language, Austrian Art and Architecture, Modern Austrian History, Empires of the World and Mind, Vienna’s Musical Traditions, Theology and Ethics (An Illustrated Guide), Economic/Business Issues in Europe, a Senior Seminar (Vienna: Values in Transit), and Independent Studies.
+This summer’s two sessions (May, June) offer eight college credits in numerous academic fields: Austrian Art and Architecture, Modern Austrian History, Empires of the World and Mind, Vienna’s Musical Traditions, Literature and Self - Vienna and Beyond, Economic/Business Issues in Europe, Creative Writing - Non-Fiction, and a Senior Seminar (Vienna: Values in Transit).
 Field trips within Austria and excursions to neighboring countries add a significant dimension to the learning experience.
-The program, open to qualified applicants of any age who have completed at least one year of college before summer 2016, has a maximum of 55 students per session.
+The program, open to qualified applicants of any age who have completed at least one year of college before summer 2019, has a maximum of 55 students per session.